 New market entry

 When planning a new market entry, you should think strategically about getting closer to the target audience, understanding their culture, values, and needs.
-This may be done best if you engage local developers into the project.
-Such specialists will deliver a fresh perspective to the project and will insights into how it should be best tailored to achieve a buy-in among local consumers.
-In such situations, creation of a synergetic team by combining your in-house specialists and locals is a winning strategy for any new product launch in a new location.
+This may be done best if you engage local developers in the project.
+Such specialists will deliver a fresh perspective to the project and will present insights regarding how it should be best tailored to achieve buy-in among local consumers.
+In such situations, the creation of a synergetic team by combining your in-house specialists and locals is a winning strategy for any new product launch in a new location.